 This process is called scaling and root planing.
 It achieves a deep and thorough cleaning above and below the gumline in order to remove all triggers of gum disease.

 Root scaling and planing are considered the “gold standard” of treatment for chronic periodontitis.
-Although they can’t reverse gum disease entirely, they can control existing damage and stop excessive decay and gum erosion in the future.
+Although they can’t reverse recurring gum infection entirely, they can control existing damage and stop excessive decay and gum erosion in the future.

 Don’t wait to call your Encinitas, CA dentist for treatment and support.
 In the debate of periodontitis vs gingivitis, and when does gingivitis become periodontitis both are bad news for your mouth, and both demand comprehensive dental attention and treatment.

 The team at Ablantis Dental Clinic in Encinitas, CA is here to provide the gum disease treatment you need to protect and restore your smile.
 You deserve to keep your smile, and Ablantis Dental Clinic is here to make that possible!
 Call us today to make an appointment and learn more.